NTNU

 2024.0415

-UT-Austin VP Jaffe Visits NTNU: Explores Future Collaboration in Astronomy
+UT-Austin VP Jaffe Visits NTNU: Plans Future Collaboration in Astronomy

 On March 28, 2024, NTNU President Cheng-Chih Wu, along with Executive Vice President Y.-H. Frank Ying, Vice President of Research and Development Ying-Shao Hsu, and Vice President for International Affairs Yi-De Liu, hosted a visit from Daniel Jaffe, Vice President for Research at the University of Texas at Austin (UT-Austin), to discuss academic collaboration across disciplines and institutions.
 While at NTNU, Jaffe also met with Deputy Director Yueh-Ning Lee and Assistant Professor Hung-Yi Pu from NTNU's Center of Astronomy and Gravitation to discuss potential partnerships in astronomical research and development.